 - 2.3.
-Former CEO of the company iii, iv. - 2.4.
-Former CEO of an acquired company within the past five years iv. - 2.5.
+Non-officer employee of the firm (including employee representatives). - 2.4.
+Officeri, former officer, or general or limited partner of a joint venture or partnership with the company.
+Former Employment - 2.5.
+Former CEO of the company iii,iv. - 2.6.
+Former non-CEO officer of the company, or an affiliate within the past five years. - 2.7.
+Former officer of an acquired company within the past five years v. - 2.8.
+Officer of a former parent or predecessor firm at the time the company was sold or split off within the past five years. - 2.9.
 Former interim officer if the service was longer than 18 months.
 If the service was between 12 and 18 months an assessment of the interim officer's employment agreement will be made.